 Hundreds of magical effects were maintained.
-The Williams' kept
+Mr. Magic kept

-index files noting each effect, the patter, and the date of broadcast.
+index files noting each effect, patter, and date of broadcast.
+Tens of

-March 2007: Mr. Magic broke his upper left leg, then suffered a
+Updates: March 2007: Mr. Magic broke his leg, then suffered a head

-head injury at a rehab facility.
-March 2011: Mr. Magic donated
+injury at a rehab facility.
+March 2011: Mr. Magic donated items to the